guptam/kylo-docs-test/ClouderaDockerSandboxDeploymentGuide.rst

     that manually.
 I will update this section when it's fixed.

-4. Follow these steps, that are not in the wizard deployment guide but are required to run PCNG in this environment:
+4. Follow these steps, that are not in the wizard deployment guide but are required to run Kylo in this environment:

    a.
 Run the database scripts: